-Stalking and harassment was introduced alongside coercive control as a specific offence under the Protection of Freedoms Act 2012 in 2016, with Nottinghamshire recording 3,820 in 2016/17 and 5,459 in 2017/18.
-Recorded levels are forecast to continue to increase over the coming year.
+Stalking and harassment offences have been reported as an independent subcategory of 'violence against the person' since December 2017, having previously been captured within the sub-category of 'violence without injury'.
+The number of offences recorded rose from 3,820 in 2016/17 to 5,459 in 2017/18, and are forecast to continue to increase over the coming year.
 Around 12% of cases result in either a charge, caution or community resolution.
 In around a third (33%) of cases, suspects are identified, however the victim does not support further action, while in around a fifth of cases (21%), no suspect is identified.
 Work continues locally to improve understanding and identification of these crimes.